luciusmagn/maturita_2020/web/style.md

 authors.

-The style is mainly intended for the C language, but some of the rules should be appliable to other programming languages.
+The style is mainly intended for the C language, but some of the rules should be applicable to other programming languages.
 I may add extensions later on for other languages which differ from C more.

 ## Note